-Early Medicare Buy-Infor Public Safety Workers
+Early Medicare Buy-In for Public Safety Workers

-The IAFF supports the Expanding Health Care Options for Early Retirees Act to allow retired public safety officers, including fire fighters and EMS personnel, to buy into Medicare at age 50 and encourages members of Congress to co-sponsor the bill.
+The IAFF supports the Expanding Health Care Options for Early Retirees Act and encourages members of Congress to cosponsor H.R.
+4527 and S. 2552.

 BACKGROUND

 Fire fighters and emergency medical services (EMS) personnel work in dangerous and demanding conditions day in and day out, taking a serious toll on their physical and mental health.
 Due to the unique aspects of the profession, public safety officers often retire well before the age of 60.
 As a result, such workers must obtain affordable and comprehensive health coverage until they become eligible for Medicare at age 65.
 As costs steadily increase, the search for comprehensive coverage is quickly becoming a real challenge.